Jafestro/Week5/my-app/README.md

-# WSK-Context
+# WSK-Upload
 Week6

-Open [link text here](https://users.metropolia.fi/~jafarj/wsk/wsk-context/) to view it in the browser.
+Open [link text here](https://users.metropolia.fi/~jafarj/wsk/wsk-upload/) to view it in the browser.